preritj/100TeV/utils/EventGeneration/Instructions.md

 ```

 ### Installing Pythia 6 :
-* If the above step works, install Pythia 6 inside Madgraph by issuing the following command at Madgraph prompt
+* If the above step works, install Pythia 6 inside Madgraph by issuing the following command at *Madgraph prompt* (i.e. after running the above command)
 ```
 install pythia-pgs
 ```